GaoJeffrey/mdbook-lang/doc/src/usage.md

 # Usage

-THis is designed as a preprocessor plugin for mdbook and a compiler server running standalone.
+This is designed as a preprocessor plugin for mdbook and a compiler server running standalone.

 ## Installation